Water Dynamics Following Treatment by One Hour 0.16 Tesla Static Magnetic Fields Depend on Exposure Volume

 Reviewer: My third question is whether the presence of solutes, electrolytes in particular, affects the outcome of the experiments in a significant way?

 Gang, St-Pierre & Persinger: Whether the diffusion rate was influenced by the presence of solutes was not thoroughly explored.
 Spring water was employed for this study to allow for an investigation with a biologically relevant solution.
-A systematic examination of the effects biologically typical solutes may have upon the diffusion behaviour of magnetically treated water, either individually or in concert, and in what concentrations, would have widespread implications in the fields of biophysics and electrophysiology.
+A systematic examination of the effects biologically typical solutes may have upon the diffusion behavior of magnetically treated water, either individually or in concert, and in what concentrations, would have widespread implications in the fields of biophysics and electrophysiology.